Trump says London hospital is like 'a war zone' from knife attacks

 (CNN)President Donald Trump compared an unnamed London hospital to a "war zone" on Friday, saying despite tough gun laws in the UK, it has blood all over the floors from victims of knife attacks.

-Trump made the comments -- an apparent defense of gun ownership -- while addressing the National Rifle Association convention in Dallas.
+Trump made the comments in apparent defense of gun ownership at the National Rifle Association convention in Dallas.

 "They don't have guns.
 They have knives and instead there's blood all over the floors of this hospital," Trump said.
 "They say it's as bad as a military war zone hospital ... knives, knives, knives.
 London hasn't been used to that.
 They're getting used to that.
 It's pretty tough."